MBRULab/2021_Nassir-etal/README.md

 # 2021_Nassir-etal

-Single Cell Transcriptome Identifies FCGR3B Upregulated Subtype of Alveolar Macrophages in Patients with Critical COVID-19
+This repository contains code related to the manuscript titled "Single Cell Transcriptome Identifies FCGR3B Upregulated Subtype of Alveolar Macrophages in Patients with Critical COVID-19"